kevinpthorne/kxi2022-testcases/README.md

 Some tests are simple enough, but please add comments to explain what is being tested if it is not obvious.

+### Contributing

+Please use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) in your commit messages to make it easier for others to understand your commits.